 To help with this we offer a range of options for prospective students and guests to visit us at different stages of the application process.

-Newcastle University holds Visit Days in the Summer and Autumn each year.
+Newcastle University holds Open Days in the Summer and Autumn each year.
 These events offer information and activities that will help you find out about Politics, the university, student life and the city.

 If you apply to Politics at Newcastle and we make you an offer, we’ll send you an offer letter and an invitation to attend a Politics Open Day.
 We believe that the best way for you to make a decision about whether Newcastle is right for you is to come and meet our staff, hear about our teaching, and talk to current Politics students.

 However, we understand that this isn’t always possible.
-If you can’t attend one of these events, please have a look at the University’s Visit pages.
+If you can’t attend one of these events, please have a look at the University’s Open Day pages.
 We will also do our best to accommodate independent visits, although the availability of staff is limited during busy teaching semesters.
 Please contact firstname.lastname@example.org.

-Teachers are welcome to attend our Visit Days, and we’re always happy to hear from teachers and Careers advisers interested in what we do in Politics at Newcastle.
+Teachers are welcome to attend our Pre-Application Open Days, and we’re always happy to hear from teachers and Careers advisers interested in what we do in Politics at Newcastle.
 If you’d like further information, please contact email@example.com.